Pstkdev/Air-Liquide-Investment-Projection-Simulator-Tool/README.md

 ## Limitations

 This project is designed for **long-term estimation**, not exact forecasting.
-Real-world results may differ because:
+Real-world results may differ for many reasons:

+- No randomness: **no volatility**.
 - No taxes, no broker fees, no spread.
 - The model is **annual**: real timing (dividend payment dates) is not modelled.
 - Free share attributions are assumed to occur **regularly every 2 years** (not guaranteed in reality).
-- No randomness: no volatility.

 ---